 You may find that increased water consumption helps with the condition of your skin, or you may find no change, but proper hydration will definitely not worsen any of your skin problems.

 For these reasons, we vote yes for attempting to hydrate more in attempt to benefit your skin...there is no downside here!

 If you are sufficiently hydrated and still finding that your acne is showing no signs of clearing any time soon, you may need some additional help in the form of a prescription acne cream.

 Our physician and pharmacist formulated Strut Acne Formula combines prescription-strength acne ingredients to help give your skin a fresh start.

-Schedule an Online Visit with our doctors today to see if Strut Acne Formula is a good choice for your complexion.
+Have a free online questionnaire-based consultation with our doctors today to see if Strut Acne Formula is a good choice for your complexion.